Is your team resistant to change? If so, you're not alone.

 Decision Makers: The first group are those who control the company's resources.

-New technologies typically require both time and money to implement—that means buy in from key decision makers will be an essential part of successfully implementing any new technology or process.
+New technologies typically require both time and money to implement — that means buy-in from key decision makers will be an essential part of successfully implementing any new technology or process.
+Influencers and champions of the new tech can often help sway decision-makers who are resistant to change.

 End Users: This is the other group that will need to be persuaded.
-End users are those employees who will be directly affected by the new technology or process on a day-to-day basis.
+End users are those employees who will using and wil be directly affected by the new technology or process on a day-to-day basis.

 Understanding the Value: What's In It For Them?